 DIY Barbecue grill cleaner

 Roll a lemon under your foot or hand without crushing it.
-Slice it in half and sprinkle with salt.
-Rub the lemon on your barbecue’s grill grate and scrub will a grill brush after a few minutes.
+Then, slice it in half and sprinkle with salt.
+Next, rub the lemon on your barbecue’s grill grate and scrub will a grill brush after a few minutes.

 How to make a Cleaner for bathtub and sink